mybest

 Jigsaws Evaluation

-We picked up 10 bestselling jigsaws on websites like Amazon and Walmart and put them through rigorous testing to find out which one gets our highest recommendation.
+We purchased 10 bestselling jigsaws on websites like Amazon and Walmart and put them through rigorous testing to find out which one gets our highest recommendation.
 At mybest, we define quality jigsaws as those that are able to cut both straight and curved lines accurately, are easy to care for, make clean, precise cuts, and are easy to manipulate.
 In order to give fair scores, we tested each of the products without using any included options.

-We evaluated each jigsaw based on the following five criteria.
+We evaluated each jigsaw based on the following five criteria:

 • Ease of cutting curves